stevenocchipinti/blog/src/content/travel/2011-singapore-kuala-lumpur/2011-12-28-day-01-melbourne-to-singapore.md

 ---
-title: Day 1 - Melbourne to Singapore
+title: Day 1
+subtitle: Melbourne to Singapore
 description: Our first flight was from Melbourne to Darwin where we had a 1 hour stopover before continuing on to Singapore.
 Both flights were about 4 ho...
 pubDate: "Dec 28 2011"
 source: https://sinkul2012.stevenocchipinti.com/2011/12/day-1-landing-in-singapore.html